telerik/teststudio-docs/docs/automated-tests/desktop-testing/recording-specifics-desktop-test.md

 ## Recording Ready State

-The recording in Test Studio desktop test is relatively slower than recording web or WPF tests.
-This is because of the underlaying technology and its capabilities.
-To help in improving the user experience Test Studio recorder indicates if an action is sent too early and it cannot be fetched correctly with a red label stating __'Not ready to record'__.
+The recording of desktop tests can sometimes be relatively slower than recording web or WPF tests.
+To make sure that all actions are recorded properly and help you build robust tests Test Studio's recorder encompass a mechanism for element state detection.
+When an action is sent too early before the element is ready for automation, the recorder indicates this with a red label stating __'Not ready to record'__.

 ![Not ready to record](/img/automated-tests/desktop-testing/recording-specifics/fig1.png)